Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 And every single pilot under her command had kills to their name.
 There were no shortage of Hunters in the black.
 God knew there was no shortage of them just in this system they’d allegedly abandoned.

-The world and system once jokingly named “Mordor” was theoretically liberated, but the truth was that the Hunters were going to be a long-term chronic festering wound here.
+The world and system once jokingly named "Mordor" was theoretically liberated, but the truth was that the Hunters were going to be a long-term chronic festering wound here.
 But, the more aggressively they treated that wound now, the less it would fester.
 Hopefully.

 Which was why she was due to command a sweep-and-clear through the system’s second asteroid belt.
 It would, in fact, be the largest Human action in the system since the invasion had started.
 A whole asteroid belt needed a *lot* of ships to properly scour, and there just weren’t enough Gaoian Voidrippers available to do a thorough job.
 The 955th and USS *San Diego* would be there to make up the difference.